-In addition to the provision of the General Rules for admission to the B. Tech Degree a student must:
+In addition to the provision of the General Rules for admission to the Bachelor of Technology Degree a student must:

-- I. Be in possession of a National Diploma in Graphic Design or a recognised equivalent qualification. - 2.
+- 1. Be in possession of a National Diploma in Graphic Design or a recognised equivalent qualification. - 2.
 Appear personally before a selection panel consisting of the Head of Department and staff of the Graphic Design Programme.